stijn-arends/nitrogen_dioxide_emission/README.md

   conda env create -f environment.yml
 ```

-This will create a new environment named `mosquito_env` which can be used to run this repository.
+This will create a new environment named `DSLS_prog_final` which can be used to run the code for this project.

-> NOTE: the environment.yml is located in the install/ directory [here](install/environment.yml).
+> NOTE: the environment.yml is located in the install/ directory [here](install/environment.yaml).

 ### Multiple installs
 An other option is to install each package seperately, either with conda or pip.